Keanu-Sisouk/SW-Sampling-Guide/README.md

 to run all the methods.
 Otherwise choose a file with format name `test_*.py` to run.
 Accordingly the ouputs are generated in a npy format to be directly used for plotting.

+## Supplementary notes

+The scripts `generated_gaussian_toys.py` and `compute_ground_truths.py` should only be ran to generate new data and new ground truths (true SW).
+Be aware that the second script has a long computation time (~5 days).
+To avoid unecessary computation time, the s-Riesz configuration points are already pre-computed and stored in npy format.